quavmo/druthers/README.md

 # druthers
-*A simple drag-and-drop balloting app could be made frictionless and airtight.*
+*A simple drag-and-drop docketing app could be made frictionless and airtight.*

 a) no registration for effortless use in trustable scenarios like offices, picnics, friend groups.
 b) email/SMS/verification for radio contests